franciscodiazvaldes/franciscodiazvaldes.github.io/_pages/about.md

 ---

 I’m research assistant and instructor professor at [School of Business and Economics, Universidad de los Andes, Chile](https://www.uandes.cl/sbe/).
-I hold a BSc. and a MSc. in economics at [University of Chile](https://econ.uchile.cl/).
+I hold a Bachelor's and a Master's degree in Economics at [University of Chile](https://econ.uchile.cl/).

 I'm interested in industrial organization, mechanism design and matching theory.